 - Premature (early) menopause is when periods stop before the age of 40 years.
-This can be due to many reasons including medical conditions such as diabetes or hypothyroidism, and surgery or medications that have affected the blood supply to the ovaries.
+This can be due to many reasons including medical conditions such as diabetes or underactive thyroid (hypothyroidism), and surgery or medications that have affected the blood supply to the ovaries.
 Genetic factors may also play a part as premature menopause can run in families.
 Women who smoke are also more likely to go through premature menopause.
 Sometimes, however, there is no identifiable cause.

 - Artificial (surgical) menopause is a consequence of surgical removal of both ovaries or destruction of the ovaries by some cancer treatments.
 With artificial menopause there is a sudden drop in hormone levels and menopausal symptoms begin abruptly.
 Often the symptoms experienced are more severe than those experienced with natural or premature menopause.

 Signs and symptoms

 Often the first symptom of impending menopause is a change in bleeding patterns.
 Periods may become lighter or heavier, longer or shorter, the time between periods may increase and there may be occasional missed periods.
 These changes may occur gradually in some women, and more abruptly in others.

 There are also a wide range of physical and psychological signs and symptoms associated with menopause.
 In some women they are very mild while in others they are more severe.
 They may last for only a few months or may continue for several years.
 The average length of time for menopausal symptoms to be experienced is three to five years.